ORGANIZED LINEN CLOSET: THE MAKE OVER REVEAL!

 Today is all about our beautiful, clean, bright and airy, organized linen closet.
 Come and take a look.

-*Affiliate links are provided throughout, or at the bottom of this post for your shopping convenience.
-I make a small commission (at no extra cost to you) when you purchase through my links, please see my full disclosure policy here.
+*Affiliate links are provided throughout, or at the bottom of this post.
+Please see my full disclosure policy here.

 OUR ORGANIZED LINEN CLOSET MAKEOVER REVEAL!

 Here’s a little peek into our newly organized linen closet.
 I knew I wanted as many baskets as I could fit into this shallow space, that was both functional and beautiful.

 Some are tucked deep into the sides of the closet and couldn’t be photographed.

 I could have easily just folded extra items and tucked them in, but I really wanted everything to be housed in its own storage basket.
 Easy to grab when needed and everything contained.
 Keep reading to see some before shots and the gargantuan mess that I pulled out of here and purged.

 We have a very narrow, dark hallway, with no natural light whatsoever, so it was very important to me to bring a light, airy and open feeling to this space.

 We recently updated all of our doors handles throughout our home, and we added some beautiful matching glass knobs on these doors as well.

 All of our new hardware, including our front door, is from Emtek – they are exquisite!